The purpose of the Freedom of Information Act (FOIA) and sunshine laws is to increase the openness of government.

 - Administrative Officials - All administrators’ and managers’ contact information is displayed in the City Staff Directory.

 - Performance Reports - The performance report illustrates progress made each fiscal year for all departments within Carbondale’s City government.
-The report also points out areas that show need for improvement.
+The report also points out areas that show the need for improvement.

 - Ethics - The City of Carbondale promotes itself and does business following a code of ethics found in the Carbondale Revised Code.